goodMorningRabbit/Remote-Multi-user-TestHarness/README.md

 ## Displaying the results of testing:
 The user has to be able to tell which results belong to which requests.
 With asynchronous message passing, it is possible for the results to arrive out-of-order, because each test is likely to take a different amount of time to complete and is executed concurrently with other testing.
 You can handle this by giving each TestRequest a unique identifier, and embed that identifier in the results message.
 Each results message will have a status: pass or fail, and additional information that is likely to vary in contents and quantity from test to test.
 You should design a structure for reporting test results, and design the UI display to accomodate that structure, perhaps as a list of textual information items.
+## the framework is shown on the Client-Channel-Server.jpg on the repo
 # 3. Usage
 It's simple:
 1. git clone this repo